Calabi-Yau threefolds fibred by high rank lattice polarized K3 surfaces: Modular families of lattice polarized K3 surfaces

-Now suppose that we pull-back $\calX_3$ by a $4$-fold cover $\Delta' \to \Delta$ ramified over $\lambda = 0$.
+In the case $\mu=4$, suppose that we pull-back $\calX_3$ by a $4$-fold cover $\Delta' \to \Delta$ ramified over $\lambda = 0$.
 After making a change of coordinates $z \mapsto \lambda z$, we obtain a central fibre containing three curves of $cA_1$ singularities and five curves of $cA_2$ singularities, arranged in the same configuration as the unramified case.
 This may be crepantly resolved in the same way as the unramified case, to give a fibre with $21$ components.

-Finally, suppose that we pull-back $\bar{\calX}_3$ by a five-fold cover $\Delta' \to \Delta$ ramified over $\lambda = 0$.
+Finally, in the case $\mu=5$, suppose that we pull-back $\bar{\calX}_3$ by a $5$-fold cover $\Delta' \to \Delta$ ramified over $\lambda = 0$.
 After performing a change of coordinates $s \mapsto \lambda s$, $z \mapsto \lambda z$, we obtain a threefold with irreducible central fibre that contains ten curves of singularities over $\Delta'$: the pull-backs of the nine $C^{A_m}_i$ (as in the double covering case, the six $C^{A_2}_i$'s are no longer disjoint, but intersect in three pairs, and the three $C^{A_1}_i$'s intersect transversely in a triple point) and the curve $D := \{\lambda = r = z = 0\}$, which is a curve of $cA_2$ singularities.
 As in the double covering case, the configuration of curves of $cA_2$ singularities may be simultaneously resolved by the method of \cite[Section 1]{bgd7}, leaving the three curves $C^{A_1}_i$ of $cA_1$'s, which may be simultaneously resolved by the same method.
 The result is a singular fibre with six components: the original component, two from the curve $D$, and one each from the three points $C^{A_2}_i \cap C^{A_2}_j \cap D$.

 \item[($M_4$)] In $\bar{\calX}_4$ the fibre over $\lambda = 0$ has three components $S_1,S_2,S_3$, given by $S_i := \{\lambda = s_i = 0\} \cong \PP^1 \times \PP^1$, each of which has multiplicity $2$.
 Moreover, over $\Delta$ the threefold $\bar{\calX}_4$ has $24$ curves of singularities: along with the twelve curves $C_i$ ($i = 1,\ldots,12$) of $cA_1$ singularities from Table \ref{tab:Mnsingularities}, which form sections of the fibration, there are also four curves $D_{ij}$ ($i \in \{1,2,3\}$, $j \in \{1,\ldots,4\}$) of $cA_1$ singularities in each component $S_i$, corresponding to the intersections of $S_i$ with the hyperplanes $\{r_k = 0\}$ and $\{r_k = s_k\}$ for $k \neq i$.
 This configuration can be resolved by the method of \cite[Section 1]{bgd7}, giving rise to a singular fibre with $15$ components: the strict transforms of the three $S_i$ along with one exceptional component from each of the twelve $D_{ij}$.